dburkhardt/viash_web/content/docs/reference_commands/build.md

 ### Building with no arguments

-Build a viash component with only the path to the [viash config file](/docs/reference_config/config) as an argument.
+Build a Viash component with only the path to the [viash config file](/docs/reference_config/config) as an argument.
 This will create an ‘output’ directory and generate an executable inside it with the first platform defined in in your config.
 If no platform is found, the [native